 Improper watering is often to blame for other problems in your lawn.
 Over-watering can make it easier for diseases to take hold of your trees and grass, and under-watering can starve your lawn of important nutrients and lead to shallow roots, stunting your grass and making it easier for weeds to move in.

-Check out our Homeowner's Guide to Watering Your Lawn for best practices!
+Check out our Tips For Homeowners for best practices!

 Fertilize with the Right Nutrients at the Right Time